SebastBake/BigBST/README.md

 # BigBST
-A C program to search big numerical CSV files using a multidimensional AVL tree Each column becomes a searchable AVL tree.
+A C program to search big numerical CSV files using a multidimensional AVL tree.

+Each column becomes a searchable AVL tree.

 ## Example usage